-This broad consultation exercise was carried out through informal talks and face-toface discussions with its members, as well as during various public events and networking sessions.
-Such discussions mainly targetted entrepreneurs and http://ecs-org.eu/documents/ecs-cppp-industry-proposal.pdf developers representing their SMEs, as well as SME organisations and clusters (e.g. European DIGITAL SME Alliance member organisations, cluster partners of AEI).
+This broad consultation exercise was carried out through informal talks and face-to-face discussions with its members, as well as during various public events and networking sessions.
+Such discussions mainly targetted entrepreneurs and developers representing their SMEs, as well as SME organisations and clusters (e.g. European DIGITAL SME Alliance member organisations, cluster partners of AEI).
 Opportunities for such informal discussions have been events where cyberwatching.eu services have been presented, e.g. ECSO Working Group 4 (Support to SMEs, coordination with countries and regions) meetings, European DIGITAL SME Alliance's Board meetings, INCIBE's International Meeting on Information Security 2017, etc. (extended list of the events is provided in the chapter 4), and webinars.